 Indian discrimination is considered something that should not be pointed out, as it is seen as “racist.”
 All whites in the US and in Europe, Australia, New Zealand, and Canada know that their freedom of speech is now entirely secondary in importance to the tyranny of the politically correct.
 The right to not be offended or to adhere to PC is nowhere in US law.
 However, most of the white populations in the named countries have agreed to give up their freedom of speech so that they can receive the knowing social approval of being politically correct.

 Under this construct, corporate environmental destruction, labor exploitation, greed, and the rest of the sins are a distant second to the most terrible accusation that one can receive….the accusation of racism.
-And the term has also changed in its meaning, from meaning believing that other races are lower than your race and therefore should be dominated by your race, to being any observation regarding cultural differences.
+The term has also changed in its meaning, from believing that other races are lower than your race and, therefore, should be dominated by your race to being any observation regarding cultural differences.
 Original racists proposed “genetic” differences, not cultural differences.
 Phrenology, or example, is the study of head configurations to determine criminality.
 It, like racism, is a biological construct, not a cultural construct.